gogs/gogs/CONTRIBUTING.md

 ## Code review

-Changes to Gitea must be reviewed before they are accepted, no matter who makes the change even if you are the owners or maintainers.
+Changes to Gitea must be reviewed before they are accepted, no matter who makes the change even if an owners or a maintainer.
-We use github's pull request workflow to do that and use lgtm to keep every PR has more than 2 maintainers to reviewed.
+We use github's pull request workflow to do that and use [lgtm](http://lgtm.co) to ensure every PR is reviewed by at least 2 maintainers.

-## Contributers
+## Contributors

-Everyone who sent a PR to gitea(or gogs) and accepted will be as a contributor.
-Please send a PR to add your name on [CONTRIBUTORS](CONTRIBUTORS) and write PR numbers on the PR comment.
+Everyone who sent a PR to Gitea that gets accepted will be as a contributor.
+Please send a PR to add your name to [CONTRIBUTORS](CONTRIBUTORS).
 For the format, see the [CONTRIBUTORS](CONTRIBUTORS).

 ## Maintainers

-To keep every PR have been checked, we make a team maintainers.
-Any PR(include owners' PR) MUST be reviewed and by other two maintainers to check before merged.
+To make sure every PR have been checked, we make a team maintainers.
+Any PR MUST be reviewed and by at least two maintainers before it can get merged.
-Maintainers should be a contributor of gitea(or gogs) and contributed more than 4 PRs(included).
-And a contributar should apply as a maintainer in [gitter gitea develop](https://gitter.im/go-gitea/develop).
+Maintainers should be a contributor of gitea(or gogs) and contributed at least 4 accepted PRs.
+And a contributor should apply as a maintainer in [gitter Gitea develop](https://gitter.im/go-gitea/develop).
-And the owners or the maintainers team maintainer could invite the contributor.
-A maintainer should spend some time on code view PRs.
+And the owners or the team maintainer could invite the contributor.
+A maintainer should spend some time on code reviews.
 If some maintainer have no time to do that, he should apply to leave maintainers team and we will give him an honor to be as a member of advisor team.
 Of course, if an advisor have time to code view, welcome it back to maintainers team.
 If some one have no time to code view and forget to leave the maintainers, the owners have the power to move him from maintainers team to advisors team.

 ## Owners

-Since gitea is a pure community organization with no any company support now, to keep it development healthly We will elect the owners every year.
+Since Gitea is a pure community organization without any company support, to keep the development healthly We will elect the owners every year.
 Every time we will elect three owners.
 All the contributers could vote for three owners, one is the main owner, the other two are assistant owners.
 When the new owners have been elected, the old owners MUST move the power to the new owners.
-If someone owners don't obey this CONTRIBUTING, all the contributors could fork a new project and continue the project.
+If some owner don't obey these rules, the other owners are allowed to revoke his owner status.

-After the election, the new owners should say he agree with the CONTRIBUTING on the [Gitter Gitea Channel](https://gitter.im/go-gitea/gitea).
+After the election, the new owners should say he agrees with these rules on the [CONTRIBUTING](CONTRIBUTING.md) on the [Gitter Gitea Channel](https://gitter.im/go-gitea/gitea).
 Below is the word to speak

 ```
-I'm glad to be as an owner of gitea, I agree with [CONTRIBUTING](CONTRIBUTING.md).
+I'm glad to be an owner of Gitea, I agree with [CONTRIBUTING](CONTRIBUTING.md).
 I will spend part of my time on gitea and lead the development of gitea.
 ```

 For a honor to the owners, this document will add the history owners below:

-2016 - 2017 lunny<xiaolunwen@gmail.com> tboerger<thomas@webhippie.de> bkcsoft<kim.carlbacker@gmail.com>
+2016-11-04 ~ 2017-12-31 lunny<xiaolunwen@gmail.com> tboerger<thomas@webhippie.de> bkcsoft<kim.carlbacker@gmail.com>

 ## Versions